Nola Mae Moore, doctor for 35-plus years who had a long history of volunteerism, dies of COVID-19

 Service to others was always a part of her life, from volunteering for decades at the YMCA’s Camp Orkila on Orcas Island to her daily 2-mile neighborhood walks when she would pick up trash.

 Dr. Moore, who lived in Shoreline, died April 17 from complications of the coronavirus.
 She was 88, and had been in great health until contracting COVID-19.
-Four days before going to the hospital, she was on her roof cleaning the gutters, waand s still taking her daily walks and driving friends on errands.
+Four days before going to the hospital, she was on her roof cleaning the gutters, and was still taking her daily walks and driving friends on errands.

 “She liked the word ‘maverick,’ ” daughter Dee Dee Dahlen said, when asked how to describe her mother.
 “Unconventional, trailblazer.
 If she had a plan, she stuck to it, that’s who she was.
 But what made her tick was doing stuff for other people.”